KxSystems/kx-vscode/README.md

 #### Populate scratchpad

-You can use a data source to populate a scratchpad process running in a kdb Insights Enterprise instance with a dataset, allowing you to execute q or python code against the data stored in a variable in the scratchpad.
+You can use a data source to populate a scratchpad process running in a kdb Insights Enterprise instance with a dataset, allowing you to execute q or python code against the data stored in that variable in the scratchpad.
 This facilitates the generation of complex APIs and pipelines within VS Code and kdb Insights Enterprise.

 To do this: